rebelsky/sams-assorted-musings-reflections/intro-musings-v0.md

 few exceptions in either direction.

 Why do I keep doing it?
 A few reasons ...
 I learn by writing.
 I enjoy it.
+Really.
+It's something I generally look forward to doing.
+I like getting ideas down in electrons.
+I like thinking while doing it.
+I like turning the jumble of thoughts in my head to slightly more coherent prose.
-(While there are many days that I enjoy the writing, I will admit that there are a few days in which my primary enjoyoment is simply that I have written something.)
+I like reflecting on the writing I am doing.
+I like making bad jokes, playing with language (once in a while) and playing with footnotes (almost all the time).
+Of course, I must admit that there are a few days in which my primary enjoyoment is simply that I have written something.)

+More reasons.
 It provides a model for my students ... one can write for fun and one can write to learn, (also good to challenge) even as an old professional.
 Provides some information about the current me for the future me and for my kids.
 (Yeah, sometimes I'm maudlin.)
 Communicate to non-faculty about what faculty work life is like (or at least what one faculty member's work life is like).
 A few may even make some people happy.